-If we do all this, each step of which is justified in it's own right, we'll have excellent launch, small orbital living facilities, the ability to build large objects in orbit, and access to extra-terrestrial materials - most of what we need to realize Gerard O'Neill's space settlement vision.^{1,2} At that point, expect some extremely wealthy religious fanatics to build themselves a small orbital habitat so they don't have to live with any 'unbelievers.'
-Since the first space settlement is by far the hardest to build, from there on it's just a matter of time until we have an orbital civilization with trillions of inhabitants.
+If these paths are taken, each step of which is justified in its own right, humanity will have excellent launch, small orbital living facilities, the ability to build large objects in orbit, and access to extra-terrestrial materials - most of what is needed to realize Gerard O'Neill's orbital space settlement vision.^{1,2} At that point, some extremely wealthy individuals may build themselves a small orbital habitat so they live only with like-minded individuals.
+The first, and most difficult, orbital space settlement will be built.